Guneev9/State-of-the-Union-Addresses-NLP-/README.md

 Presidents during the latter half of the 20th century have sent written State of the Union addresses.
 For many years, the speech was referred to as "the President's Annual Message to Congress".
 They contain details about budget and an economic report of nation and allows the President to outline their legislative agenda and national priorities.
-Each Addresses in the book are separated by “***”.
-Both the files are written by the same author “James Linden”.
+Each Addresses in the book are separated by star /*/*/*.
+Both the files are written by the same author 'James Linden'.
 Every message has sections indicating to whom it is being cited.
 Naming Convention:
 Content of files have index convention: President Name followed by Title "State of Union Address" followed by the Date, when message has been delivered.
 The messages have been sorted on basis of year, it is being delivered.
 Part1 contains messages from year 1790 to 1860 and Part2 contains messages from 1946 to 2016.
 First file contains
 71 messages whereas File2 contains 970 messages.

-#Document Policy:
+# Document Policy:
 Every book has copyright policy before downloading it in any country or redistributing it.
 Both the files have header saying that, written permission is needed to remove the header or before making any changes to it.
 It contains the "legal small print," and other information about the eBook and Project Gutenberg.
 It states important information about the specific rights and restrictions in how the file may be used.
 You can also find out about how to make donation to project , and how to get involved.
-The policy starts with "*** END OF THIS PROJECT GUTENBERG EBOOK STATE UNION ADDRESSES ***".
+The policy starts with "END OF THIS PROJECT GUTENBERG EBOOK STATE UNION ADDRESSES".
 Initially, it has mentioned that, anyone can copy and distribute it in the United States without permission and without paying copyright royalties.
 It’s "General Terms of Use part" section has rules of this license, apply to copying and distributing the project.
 It further states that book can used for any purpose and can be modified.